 7.

-La Plage de Bon Secours and its swimming pool
+Bon Secours Beach and its swimming pool

 This sandy beach is very popular, thanks in particular to its seawater swimming pool equipped with a diving board and its sailing school.